 Persons with access to University libraries that offer Springer's eBook Collection can obtain a soft cover copy or an electronic copy.
+In addition, copies at a special bulk discount are available at www.contemporaryjewry.org in December of each year.

-Table of Contents from the American Jewish Year Book, 2016
+Table of Contents from the American Jewish Year Book, 2017